-Shortly after Independence, the Kazakhstan Government amended the nation's Soviet-era pension laws (adopted in 1991) with Provision N1521-XII of July 3, 1992, according which the eligibility for early retirement (53 for females and 58 for males) was extended to those Kazakhstani citizens with at least 25 years of service for men or 20 years for women, and who were unable to find new employment after being discharged from their prior job due to layoffs or enterprise closure.
-Given the prevailing hyperinflation and deteriorating economic outlook in Kazakhstan in 1992-1993, this amendment provoked significant early retirement, increasing the number of old age pensions granted on standard and favorable terms by 19% and 30%, respectively, and decreasing the number of pensions with incomplete service by 27% in comparison with 1991 (Figure 5).
+Shortly after Independence, the Kazakhstan Government amended the nation's pension laws (adopted in 1991) with Provision N1521-XII (July 3, 1992) according which the eligibility for early retirement (53 for females and 58 for males) was extended to those Kazakhstani citizens with at least 25 years of service for men or 20 years for women, and who were unable to find new employment

-FIGURE 5.
-NUMBER OF PENSIONS, BY CATEGORY, 1983=100
+Figure 5.
+NUMBER OF PENSIONS BY CATEGORY, 1983=100

 These rule changes also changed the structure of Kazakhstan's pensioner population.
-The proportion of pensioners receiving supplemental payments (on "privileged" or favorable terms) increased from 20% in 1991 to 25% in 1996, while the proportion receiving the legal minimum pension (typically due to uncompleted service) fell from 4.3% to 2.5%.
+The proportion of pensioners receiving supplemental payments (on "privileged or favorable terms) increased from 20% in 1991 to 25% in 1996, while the proportion receiving the legal minimum pension (typically due to uncompleted service) fell from 4.3% to 2.5%.
 While this latter decline could at least in part have reflected decreasing voluntary turnover in light of general economic uncertainty, there are no structural labor market or demographic reasons for the sudden jump in favorable pensions.
-Rather, 1992 was a year of explosive growth in Kazakhstan's pensioner population overall: the number of new pensions due to standard years of service, old age favorable pensions, and pensions to individuals prior to normal retirement age on the basis of "special merit" rose by 19%, 80%, and 139%, respectively (Figure 6).
+Rather, 1992 was a year of explosive growth in Kazakhstan's pensioner population overall: the number of new pensions due to standard years of service, old age favorable pensions, and pensions to individuals prior to normal retirement age on the basis of "special merit" rose by 19%, 80%, and 139%, respectively (Figure 6).1